kolehiyolo/juppy-test/COMMIT.md

-User can change image on hover
-- As per GPT, having both default and hover images on render with the hover just fading in as needed is the best way
+Render product-card MVP with placeholders
-- Added necessary CSS to make this work, but will probably need to revisit and refactor when I get to styling the whole product-card
+- This is fully done, but will need to refactor most likely when we get to introducing live data, especially for the variant-swatch feature